Covid-19 Travel Update: Traveling to Big Island? Here's What You Need to Know.

 - You must get a FDA Authorized Nucleic Acid Amplification Test (NAAT).
-Other sorts of tests do not qualify for the program and will result in a 10-day quarantine.
+Rapid tests, antibody tests or other sorts of tests do not qualify for the program.

 You probably have some questions -- no worries!
 We're here to help.
 Here are some FAQ's about the pre-travel test.

 Then you must quarantine for 10-days.
 You must present proof of a negative Covid-19 test upon arrival in the islands.
-If you get your test results while quaratining and they are negative, you are still subject to the remainder of your 10-day quarantine.
+If you get your test results after arrival and while quaratining and they are negative, you are still subject to the remainder of your 10-day quarantine.

 2) What if I take a test and the result is positive?